 Experiment design.
 We measured the solving time of MUSCLES by generating random multi-step configuration problems and solving for configuration paths that involved larger and larger numbers of steps.
 The problems were created by generating semi-random feature models with 500 features as well as starting and ending configurations for each model.
-The models were obtained using the tool Betty, which provides an implementation of the Thum et al.[35] proposal.
-The point configuration constraints were derived by using a constraint solver to derive a valid configuration for each step.
-Once a point configuration was chosen for a step, an edge constraint was added limiting the sum of the feature selection and deselection costs to be exactly the sum needed to reach the randomly chosen point configuration.
-Table 1 shows the details of the experiment executed.
-MUSCLES was used to derive a configuration path between the starting and ending configurations.
+MUSCLES was used to derive a configuration path between the two configurations.